ehsanasgari/DiTaxa/README.md

 --phenomap: mapping from label to binary phenotypes<br/>
 --phenoname: name of the phenotype mapping, if not given the labels and their value will be used for identification: label1@1#label2@1...#label3@0.
 Please note that a single project may have several phenotype mapping schemes (untreated diseased versus all or untreated versus healthy or etc.)<br/>
 --override: 1 to override the existing files, 0 to only generate the missing files<br/>
---heatmap: generates occurrence heatmap for top 100 markers (e.g:  positive_title:negative_title).<br/>
+--heatmap: generates occurrence heatmap for the top 100 markers (e.g:  positive_title:negative_title).<br/>
 --excel: 1 or 0, the default is 1 to generate a detailed list of markers, their taxonomic assignment, and their p-values<br/>
---blastn:  If you have already run './build.sh' you do not need to specify this parameter and the script will download and put the
+--blastn:  If you have already run './build.sh' you do not need to specify this parameter and the script will download it and put the
-<a href=' ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/'>NCBI BLASTN</a> /bin/ path in your system, otherwise if you already have this on your system you can specify it here.
+<a href=' ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/'>NCBI BLASTN</a> /bin/ path in your system.
+Otherwise, if you already have this on your system you can specify it here.
 <p>
 You can also download blast+ from below and specify the path:<br/>
 <b>Linux</b><br/>